-The institutions' accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs) may be considered during the program equivalency review.
+The institutions' accreditation status if any (for example, The Commission on Accreditation for Respiratory Care (CoARC) accreditation status for US Respiratory Therapy programs) may be considered during the program equivalency review.

 g) Describe how your organization accommodates applicants with special needs, such as visual impairment.